AbishoGeorge/Sales-Dashboard---Power-BI/README.md

 ## Tools Used

  •	Excel – for initial data cleaning and loading
  •	Power BI – for building the dashboard and visuals

+## Conclusion

+This Power BI project demonstrates how raw sales data can be transformed into a meaningful, interactive dashboard that supports real business decisions.
+By combining performance analysis with short-term forecasting, the dashboard provides a complete picture — from understanding what has happened to preparing for what’s next.
+Whether it's identifying top-performing regions, spotting seasonal trends, or forecasting future demand, the insights gathered here can directly support sales, operations, and marketing strategies.
+The goal was not just to visualize data, but to create a tool that delivers actionable insights — something business users can rely on to make informed decisions, faster.

 Thanks for Visiting!

-If you’ve made it this far, thanks a lot for checking out my project!
-If you have any feedback, questions, or just want to connect — feel free to reach out.

 ⭐ If you found this useful, feel free to star the repo!